junxit/us-congress-bills-116/bill.md

       - **(iii)** the environment;
     - **(C)** landslide hazard stabilization; and
     - **(D)** reduction of losses from landslides.
-  - **(4)** *Landslide hazard and risk preparedness for communities* In carrying out the program, the Secretary, in coordination with the Secretary of the Army, the Secretary of Commerce, the Secretary of Homeland Security, the Secretary of Transportation, and the heads of other relevant Federal agencies, and in consultation with State offices, units of local government, territories, and Indian tribes, shall develop and disseminate—
+  - **(4)** *Landslide hazard and risk preparedness for communities* In carrying out the program, the Secretary, in coordination with the Secretary of the Army, the Secretary of Commerce, the Secretary of Homeland Security, the Secretary of Transportation, and the heads of other relevant Federal agencies, and in consultation with State offices, units of local government, territories, freely associated states, and Indian tribes, shall develop and disseminate—
-    - **(A)** landslide planning and risk reduction guidance, guidelines, maps, tools, and training materials to help inform State, territorial, local, and Tribal governments and decisionmakers with respect to—
+    - **(A)** landslide planning and risk reduction guidance, guidelines, maps, tools, and training materials to help inform State, territorial, freely associated state, local, and Tribal governments and decisionmakers with respect to—
       - **(i)** the use and implementation of landslide hazard assessments;
       - **(ii)** the applied use of the database developed under paragraph (3);
       - **(iii)** reducing losses from landslides; and
       - **(iv)** resources available for communities working to improve landslide hazard preparedness; and
     - **(B)** landslide preparedness curricula and training modules for—
-      - **(i)** State, territorial, local, and Tribal officials;
+      - **(i)** State, territorial, freely associated state, local, and Tribal officials;
-      - **(ii)** Federal, State, territorial, local, and Tribal emergency managers; and
+      - **(ii)** Federal, State, territorial, freely associated state, local, and Tribal emergency managers; and
       - **(iii)** the National Guard.
   - **(5)** *Debris flow early warning system* In carrying out the program, the Secretary, in coordination with the Secretary of Commerce and the Secretary of Homeland Security, shall expand the early warning system for debris flow by—
     - **(A)** expanding the early warning system for post-wildfire debris flow to include recently burned areas across the western United States;
-    - **(B)** developing procedures with State, territorial, local, and Tribal governments to monitor stormwater drainage in areas with high debris flow risk; and
+    - **(B)** developing procedures with State, territorial, freely associated state, local, and Tribal governments to monitor stormwater drainage in areas with high debris flow risk; and
     - **(C)** identifying high-risk debris flow areas, such as recently burned land and potential lahar hazard areas.
-  - **(6)** *Emergency response activities* In carrying out the program, the Secretary, in coordination with the Secretary of Commerce, the Secretary of Homeland Security, the heads of other relevant Federal agencies, States offices, units of local government, territories, and Indian tribes, shall establish and support emergency response procedures for the rapid deployment of Federal scientists, equipment, and services to areas impacted by a significant landslide event—
+  - **(6)** *Emergency response activities* In carrying out the program, the Secretary, in coordination with the Secretary of Commerce, the Secretary of Homeland Security, the heads of other relevant Federal agencies, States offices, units of local government, territories, freely associated states, and Indian tribes, shall establish and support emergency response procedures for the rapid deployment of Federal scientists, equipment, and services to areas impacted by a significant landslide event—
     - **(A)** to support emergency response efforts and improve the safety of emergency responders;
     - **(B)** to improve data collection; and
     - **(C)** to conduct research to advance the understanding of the causes, impacts, and reduction of landslide hazards and risks.